Your One Stop Shop for Cable Lugs

 When making connecting wires before, it is commonly connected directly to the power source or terminal through the use of a soldering iron or an electrical tape and the like.

-It is considered an unsafe way of connecting any wiring to another.
+It is considered an unsafe way of connecting any wiring to another for electrical product.

 There is also a high probability that the connection won’t be durable in the long run and might come loose due to vibrations and other possible reasons.

 If your cables need to be removed or replaced multiple times, this helps you become worry-less that it may damage the copper wires of a cable, or causing malfunctions and short circuits with the equipment (especially direct wire connections).